lukacspapp/GA-SEI-Project-4-Cicero/README.md

 **User Dashboards Page**: Displaying information about the user

 **Display To Log In!**: When a user is trying to add something to the cart display 'Log In Please!' or redirect her/him to the Login Page.

-**User Login & Profile**: The backend for this is all ready, so we could easily make an Instagram or Pinterest like profile page.